Medical Coding and Billing: Is it right for you?

 • The job can be stressful at times, particularly when dealing with deadlines.

-• If you choose to work freelance, you may have to deal with irregular income.
+• If you choose to work as a freelancer, you may have to deal with irregular income.

 Overall, medical billing and coding is a stable and growing field that offers good working conditions and the potential for flexible hours.